4 First Steps With Your Data

 acs = pd.read_csv('2000_acs_sample.csv')

-4.1 Read the Documentation
+4.2 Read the Documentation

 When you download a data set, you’ll be tempted to open it up and go to work right away.
 Resist!
-Time spent reading the data set’s documentation (assuming there is some) can save you much more time down the road.
+Time spent reading the data set’s documentation (assuming there is any) can save you much more time down the road.
 Data providers may give you files containing documentation along with the data itself, or it may be on their web site.
-Feel free to skim what’s not relevant to you—this chapter will give you a better sense of what information is most important.
+Feel free to skim what’s not relevant to you–this chapter will give you a better sense of what information is most important.

 Unfortunately, not all data sets have good documentation, or any documentation at all, so figuring out the nature of a data set by looking at the data set itself is a vital skill.
 You also can’t assume that the documentation is completely accurate, so you need to check what it says.